nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 Conclusion
 ----------

-This turned out to be a much bigger project than I anticipated and there's still much left to explore.
+This turned out to be a much larger project than I had anticipated and there's still much left to explore.
 Unfortunately, the various mechanisms for exposing Java methods in a Native Image shared library and then calling into those methods were not easy to discover.
+I frequently had to dig into the Native Image source code to work things out.
-I found out after the fact that some things that I thought were undocumented turned out in fact to be documented, but I didn't know which set of keywords to use or where in the GraalVM reference manual to find them.
+To be fair, some stuff I thought was undocumented turned out in fact to be documented; I simply didn't know which set of keywords to use to find them.
-Other things I needed to discover by digging into the Native Image source code.
+Maybe there's even more documentation out there that I've yet to discover.
-I hope this blog post and the examples in the Native Image Playground project can help steer others in the right direction.
+Be that as it may, I hope this blog post and the examples in the Native Image Playground project can help steer others in the right direction and save them some frustration.

 I don't have any data to back it up, but I get the sense that the predominant use case of Native Image is turning JVM-based applications into native applications.
 Using Native Image in this way is much easier than using it to build a shared library.